From 2012 to 2015, we are undertaking a detailed physical and intellectual review of our anthropology collections

 Over the course of this project, we will be exploring these themes

-- An object uncovered during the project has gone on display in African Worlds.
-We're asking our visitors to contribute their questions and thoughts.
-See our blogs here.
+- Objects uncovered during the project have gone on display in African Worlds and we've been asking our visitors to contribute their questions and thoughts through iPads.
+See our blog posts here.

 - The review team have been posting their favourite finds from the stores on our Tumblr blog, as well as blogging about some of the most intriguing finds: Curious Containers, Peculiar Pipes, A Christmas Curiosity, and a Dolly Mixture

 - We held a Community Symposium for local groups to learn how they can use our Anthropology Collections